-If you’re facing a situation where a colleague or manager is intimidating or abusive, and you fear you may be bullied, it’s essential to report it to your line manager (or their manager if this is the person against whom you have the complaint).
-Most workplaces have sound procedures in place to stop bullying in their tracks and to resolve the problem.
+Suppose you’re facing a situation where a colleague or manager is intimidating or abusive, and you fear you may be bullied.
+In that case, it’s essential to report it to your line manager (or their manager if this is the person against whom you have the complaint).
+Most workplaces have sound procedures to stop bullying in their tracks and resolve the problem.

 But what if I’m not believed?

 Unfortunately, in some situations, inadequate action is taken against workplace bullies.
 Your employer may investigate and not find enough evidence that bullying has taken place.
 It may be your word against a colleague’s, and without evidence, no action may be taken, and the same thing could happen again.

 Other victims of workplace bullying worry that they won’t be believed.
 For this reason, they may not report it.
 Needless to say, this usually means that the problem will continue to the detriment of your mental and physical health and well-being, and perhaps even your career.

 Bullying in any environment can be extremely serious.
 If you are constantly picked on or humiliated, threatened with the sack, given far too much to do or unfairly passed over for promotion or training, this all could constitute bullying.
 It can cause stress, anxiety, depression, and low self-esteem and is very likely to affect your performance at work.
 If you are being bullied, it’s so important to speak out – even if you worry about being listened to or taken seriously.
 You never know until you try.

 How tech can help you to gather evidence